SEKOIA-IO/documentation/_shared_content/develop/guides/develop_integration.md

 The homologation process is now finished.
 Your intake will appear in the public intake catalog.

 ### I want to create a new automation

+!!! warning
+    Please note that all automations are available in the public library of Sekoia XDR platform.
+Other customers of Sekoia can access your automation module.
+We are still working on the implementation of private automations.

 #### Step 1.
 Understand the general concepts